osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 setting to `'always'` to force osm2pgsql to always create this index, even in non-updatable databases (the default is `'auto'`, only create the index if needed for updating).

+*Version >= 1.9.0*{: .version} Generalized data (see [Generalization](#generalization) chapter) is sometimes stored in tables indexed by x, y tile coordinates.
+For such tables use the `tile` value for the `ids` field.
+Two columns called `x` and `y` with SQL type `int` will be created (it is not possible to change those column names or the type).
+In "create" mode, if the database is updatable or when the `create_index` option is set to `always`, an index will automatically be generated on those columns *after* the generalization step is run with `osm2pgsql-gen`.

 #### Unique Ids